The foundation curriculum consists of 8 courses in research methodologies and the leadership of dynamic organizations.

 LEAD 740: Foundations of Research Methodology (3 credits)

-This course is the first semester in the statistics sequence aimed at grounding doctoral students in the methods of social and behavioral science research and thus begins the preparation for the doctoral dissertation.
+This course is the first semester in the statistics and research methods sequence aimed at grounding doctoral students in the methods of social and behavioral science research and thus begins the preparation for the doctoral dissertation.
 It is assumed that students will have some background in statistics and research methodology, nevertheless this course will revisit the foundations of research methodology providing students with a basic framework to critically evaluate social and behavioral science research.
 Students will be evaluated on their understanding and ability to apply the major concepts and methods of qualitative and quantitative research.
 The application part of this course emphasizes the critique of research articles and in particular the appropriateness and strength of the research methods used.
 This course should enable students to evaluate more critically the claims of the authors in the scientific literature as well as the "experts" in the popular press.
-To learn method is to learn how to reflect on the world in a systematic way.
 Undergraduate level statistical proficiency is a prerequisite to this course.

 LEAD 870: Qualitative Research Methodology (3 credits)